Four Hong Kong pro-democracy lawmakers unseated as Beijing moves to silence opposition - KESQ

 Lau said that the broad definition of new ruling means it could be applied to “almost half of the population” and that the only people who could now run for government would be those who would “kowtow to Beijing.”

-RTHK previously reported that Beijing was seeking to unseat the lawmakers for violating Hong Kong’s Basic Law by filibustering meetings.
-Lau said that she believed the Hong Kong government and the ruling Communist Party in Beijing had become fed up with the filibustering by pro-democracy lawmakers in the city’s Legislative Council chamber.

-In July, 12 pro-democracy candidates — including the four that were disqualified — were barred from standing in now-postponed legislative elections on the grounds that they would not uphold the Basic Law.
+In July, 12 pro-democracy candidates — including the now-excluded four — were disqualified from standing in now-postponed legislative elections on the grounds that they would not uphold the city’s mini-constitution.
+They included prominent Hong Kong activist and former leader of the 2014 Umbrella Movement Joshua Wong, and a number of candidates from more traditional pro-democracy parties, as well as several young activists who cut their political teeth in last year’s pro-democracy protest movement.

+The legislative election, which had been scheduled for September 6, was postponed in July for 12 months due to coronavirus concerns.
+But some pro-democracy activists claimed the government was using the pandemic as an excuse to indefinitely postpone a crucial election for Hong Kong.

+Just under half the seats in the Legislative Council are controlled by so-called functional constituencies, which represent business and society groups and are typically pro-government.
+The rest go to candidates in geographical constituencies, and before the election postponement, opposition parties had aimed to ride a wave of discontent with the government to fill those seats.

 Comments